ethersphere/swarm-guide/contents/architecture.rst

 There are 4 different layers of data units relevant to swarm:

 * :dfn:`message`: p2p RLPx network layer.
-Messages are relevant for the devp2p wire protocols `The bzz protocol suite`_.
+Messages are relevant for the devp2p wire protocols The :ref:`bzz protocol suite`.
 * :dfn:`chunk`: fixed size data unit of storage
 *  :dfn:`document`: in want of a better word, we call the smallest unit that is associated with a mime-type and not guaranteed to have integrity unless it is complete.
 This is the smallest unit semantic to the user, basically a file on a filesystem.
 *  :dfn:`collection`: a mapping of paths to documents is represented by the :dfn:`swarm manifest`.
 This layer has mapping to file system directory tree.
 Given trivial routing conventions, url can be mapped to documents in a standardised way, allowing manifests to mimic webservers on swarm.